mkudija/Kindle-Highlights/README.md

 Highlights from [the new Kindle Highlights](https://kindle.amazon.com/your_highlights) are of the form:

-> Yellow highlight | Page: 301
+> Yellow highlight | Page: 301 <br>
 > “I deny that there is any natural or divine law requiring that machines, efficiency, and organization should forever increase in scope, power, and complexity, in peace as in war.
-I see the growth of these now, rather, as the result of a dangerous lack of law.
+I see the growth of these now, rather, as the result of a dangerous lack of law. <br>
 > -*Player Piano* by Kurt Vonnegut

 I want to reshape these into the below format for transfer to Evernote: